sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

   <img src="https://sourcegraphstatic.com/blog/lsif-go/lsif-go-parallel.svg" alt="Parallelism diagram">
 </div>

 In lsif-go v1.0.0, all writes to the file are synchronized by a single goroutine controlling the output buffer.
 This ensures that for any single goroutine emitting elements, the order of the elements they emit will hit disk in the same order.
-This is important as LSIF requires that edges refer only to a vertex that has already been indexed.r
+This is important as LSIF requires that edges refer only to a vertex that has already been indexed.

 Each non-trivial task is broken into package-level work, queued into a channel, and then distributed over a number of goroutines (that scales depending on the number of physical cores on the indexing machine).
 A task finishes once the entire input channel has been consumed and each worker goroutine has exited.
 Each task makes a fresh set of goroutines.